Illustration of a skinny guy eating carbs to build muscle. A giant muscular barbarian is taking his fruits. Illustrated by Shane Duquette.

 A diet rich in nutritious carbohydrates is rich in energy, fibre, vitamins, minerals, nitrates, and many other powerful micronutrients.
 Your muscles will be fuller and harder, have more endurance, better blood flow, and grow faster.

-Are High-Carb Diets Ideal Building Muscle?
+Are High-Carb Diets Ideal for Building Muscle?

 We know that carbs are good for building muscle.
 We also know that ketogenic diets can make it harder to bulk up.
 But what if we compare moderate-carb diets against high-carb diets?
 Do the extra carbs help us build extra muscle?